Eloy Jiménez Player Props: White Sox vs. Twins

 Eloy Jiménez At The Plate

+- In 45.3% of his games this year, Jimenez has driven in at least one run.
+In 11 of those games (17.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- In 29 of 63 games this season, he has scored, including multiple runs once.
+- In 30 of 64 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.